Sheringham: The Oddfellows Hall

 The Oddfellows Hall on the Lifeboat Plain, built in 1867, was the original RNLI Lifeboat station and a gathering place for fishermen and boat builders, and has over the years been used as a craft centre, used to exhibit a model railway, and to display a model village.
 The hall was also used as a shoe factory.
-After years of standing idle, it re-opened in October 2007 having been completely refurbished at a cost of £250,000.
+After years of standing idle, it reopened in October 2007 having been completely refurbished at a cost of £250,000.
 A collection of organisations such as East of England Development Agency, North Norfolk District Council, Sheringham plus Community Partnership and other interested parties worked together to facilitate the refurbishment of the hall and bring it back into community use.

 Beeston Bump

-Sheringham nestles under the nearby hill of Beeston Bump, a geological SSSI which was the site of one of the Second World War secret Y-stations.
+Sheringham nestles under the nearby hill of Beeston Bump, a geological Site of Special Scientific Interest which was the site of one of the Second World War secret Y-stations.
 The Bump can be climbed using the Norfolk Coast Path from either the east or west.
 The Bump is a kame, a glacial deposit that began forming between 10,000 and 15,000 years ago at the end of the latest Ice Age.
 The huge mass of ice caused a depression in the land and, as the ice melted, the land mass began to 'spring' slowly back in a process called isostatic readjustment.
 This process still occurs in the UK, as Northern England is slowly rising.

 Sea defences

 The northern frontage of Sheringham is protected by a concrete seawall which also serves as the promenade.
 It is a vital part of the protection of the town against the natural erosion that occurs along the North Norfolk coast.
 The storm surge of 1953 considerably damaged Sheringham's wooden sea defences.
 In front of the sea wall are groynes, armoured at their bases with large blocks of natural rock, which prevent long shore drift.

 There are numerous drains along the frontage.
 To the east towards West Runton the seawall ends just below Beeston Bump.
 From there a timber revetment and groyne system, designed and constructed in 1976, runs eastwards for 2 km (just over a mile) to West Runton Gap.
-The shoreline management plans of the Department for Environment include a policy of "managed retreat" along this stretch of coast.
+The shoreline management plans of the Department for Environment include a policy of managed retreat along this stretch of coast.
 The revetment between Sheringham and West Runton is no longer being maintained and is thus in a poor state of repair.
-Sections that become hazardous will be removed.
-The coastline will then be left to evolve naturally.
+Sections that become hazardous will be removed; the coastline will then be left to evolve naturally.